The aquarium of the world

 Every meal in Baja is casual and delicious.
 Get comfortable and enjoy some delectable, authentic Mexican comfort food.
 Eat chilaquiles and huevos rancheros to start off a full day of family adventure.
 At lunch and dinner time, get your fill of home and house-made tacos, enchiladas, and burritos with chicken, beef, fish, or pork, and tomato, green chile, and mole sauces.

 Why Baja with Thomson?

 Our local guides in Baja are extremely knowledgeable and proud of their beloved culture, and they are so lively and full of energy, your kids won’t even be able to keep up with them!
+They’ll lead your family on desert canyon hikes, join the kids in a daring leap off the side of the boat, and play in every spontaneous or organized game of beach soccer.
 With positive attitudes and can’t-be-fazed demeanors, our guides will see to it that everything behind the scenes is taken care of so you won’t have to worry about a single detail of your family adventure.

 Spend quality time with local children of the Palapa Society